ayushempire/Stone_paper_seasor.py/README.md

 5) works like an AI if game tied

 ---To Run This Game---

-just run the main.py file in terminal or any code editor History of player name and result will saved in tables folder
+just run the main.py file in terminal or any code editor History of player name and result will saved in History folder

+--- OUTPUT ---
+output folder contain images/screenshots that how game look alike